amir-projects/IaC-with-terraform-part2/README.md

 ## 3️⃣ Terraform Dynamic Blocks

-Dynamic blocks let you write repeating blocks like tags, rules, or configs.
+It’s a key-value pair used for repeated logic like tagging.

-📄 Example with tags:
+📄 Example with tags modify variables.tf:
 ```hcl
 variable "tags" {
   type = map(string)